Think you’ve got an ‘end of summer cold’? Now take a Covid test…

 I was meant to be getting the Tube into town on Thursday, though, to spend all day working in a newsroom full of people.
 So, in a move that made me feel like I’d suddenly been transported back to five years ago, when the pandemic first hit, I asked a friend to pop out and grab me a Covid test.

-The current NHS rules for isolation after a positive Covid test are clear: try to stay at home and avoid contact with other people for five days after the day you took your test (if you are 18 years old or over – and it’s three days for under-18s).
-You must also avoid meeting people who are more likely to get seriously ill from infections – such as people with a weakened immune system – for 10 days after the day you took your test.
+The current NHS rules for isolation after a positive Covid test are clear: try to stay at home and avoid contact with other people for five days after the day you took your test (if you are 18 years old or over – it’s three days for under-18s).
+You must also avoid meeting people who are more likely to get seriously ill from infections, such as people with a weakened immune system, for 10 days after the day you took your test.

 And it’s not just self-involved to be this myopic in the face of evidence – it’s dangerous.
 After all, UK Health Security Agency (UKHSA) statistics tell us that Covid cases in hospital patients jumped by almost a third in a fortnight in August alone.
 And it’s sparked concerns of a new Covid wave in the UK, where the number of hospital patients with respiratory symptoms testing positive for the virus increased from 5.8 per cent on 26 July to 7.6 per cent on 10 August.
 That marks an increase of 31 per cent in just 15 days.